alex-strobel/DPP-LabManual/Manuals/Meta-Analysis/Meta_Analysis.md

 Credits go to<br>
 Blair Saunders (University of Dundee)<br>
-Michale Inzlicht (University of Toronto
+Michael Inzlicht (University of Toronto)

 ---